 Eni speaks about the nature of teams, and creating a culture that both supports but also holds to account.
 She considers the best and worst of leadership and looks at what it takes to instil a winning mindset.
 She also examines what went wrong in the England set up and the important lessons all organisations can learn.

 In the media Eni has appeared on Match of the Day, making her the first woman to appear on the BBC institution as a pundit.
-She’s added her voice to ITV, Sky and BBC coverage of the women’s and men’s game, and has also appeared on the quiz show Pointless Celebrities.
+She’s added her voice to ITV, Sky and BBC coverage of the women’s and men’s game, writes regularly for The Guardian, and has also appeared on the quiz show Pointless Celebrities.